What is an interest?

 Compound Interest

 With compound interest, accrued interest is added to the principal balance.
 Think of it as interest on interest.
-The formula for calculating compound interest is: A = P(1+r/n)^(nt), where A is the future value of the loan or investment, including interest; P is the principal investment amount; r is the annual interest rate (decimal); n is the number of times interest is compounded each year; And t is the term of the loan.
+The formula for calculating compound interest is: A = P(1+r/n)^(nt), where A corresponds to the future value of the loan or investment, including interest; P is the amount of the principal investment; r is the annual interest rate (decimal); n is the number of times the interest is compounded each year; and t is the term of the loan.
 Apparently, Albert Einstein humorously called compound interest the most powerful force in the universe.

 Take this example